 - For the primary filegroup, the AUTOGROW_ALL_FILES property is turned on and the property cannot be modified.

-Determining the appropriate size for tempdb in a production environment depends on many factors.
-As described previously in this topic, these factors include the existing workload and the SQL Server features that are used.
+Determining the appropriate size for tempdb in a SQL Server production environment depends on many factors.
+As described previously in this article, these factors include the existing workload and the SQL Server features that are used.
 We recommend that you analyze the existing workload by performing the following tasks in a SQL Server test environment:

 - Set autogrow on for tempdb.

 - Execute individual queries or workload trace files and monitor tempdb space use.

 - Execute index maintenance operations, such as rebuilding indexes and monitor tempdb space.

 - Use the space-use values from the previous steps to predict your total workload usage; adjust this value for projected concurrent activity, and then set the size of tempdb accordingly.